kailash-manasarovar/statement/docs/index.md

 - My helpers have been in Israel ever since - in slavery or incarceration of some sort I assume - which is what they were doing in Spain alongside the Lopez Cano's for Adams's North-London-based international, criminal porn enterprise.
 - The UN raid had been in planning for some time (and coincides with a [reported mass arrest on 22 July](https://www.europapress.es/nacional/noticia-liberadas-162-mujeres-victimas-red-explotacion-sexual-varias-provincias-espana-20250722093030.html)), but it appears the UN required confirmation that I survive poisoning before they agreed to kidnap these people.
 - This is [why they put a baby ram in with Bernadette](timeline/2025/july.md#the-baby-ram) at Lourdes, to prepare me for the weeks ahead, and to lay foundations for yet another CIA blame-game targeting French and Italian Catholics.
-- And this is why [the Americans together with the UN tasked their good friends the Lopez Cano's with poisoning me at Lourdes](timeline/2025/july.md#poisoning-ordered-by-the-mousses) - so that I'd still think I was in danger from them alone - an extraordinary admission of criminal involvement, if not full management of what's going on in Dénia, and adds to [my assertion that the Lopez Cano's really have no clue at all about who didn't pay them back in the 90s](how-will-it-end/theories.md#the-biggest-lie-the-world-has-ever-known).
+- And this is why [the Americans together with the UN tasked their good friends the Lopez Cano's with poisoning me at Lourdes](timeline/2025/july.md#poisoning-ordered-by-the-mousses) - so that I'd still think I was in danger from them alone - an extraordinary admission of criminal involvement, if not full management of what's going on in Denia, and adds to [my assertion that the Lopez Cano's really have no clue at all about who didn't pay them back in the 90s](how-will-it-end/theories.md#the-biggest-lie-the-world-has-ever-known).

 ![Super-hero squirrel](content/images/super-hero-squirrel.png)